saverymax/EZ-BART/README.md

 ```
 If you have a environment suitable for mixed precision training, include the ```--fp16``` option as well.

 Once your model is trained, you can use it for inference as described in the first section.
 Just make sure to specify the path to your new weights and config, including the /bart-bin directory as the final directory in the config path.
+Also note that inference will be done on CPU.
+You can add ```bart.cuda()``` on the line before bart.eval(), in the inference script, with a GPU environment to run on the GPU.

 ### Datasets
 The datasets included in this repository are described below.
 They can be used to train medical summarization systems.